natevw/simplify-user-agent/README.md

 * https://github.com/browserslist/browserslist — "The config to share target browsers and Node.js versions between different front-end tools."
 * https://babeljs.io/docs/en/babel-preset-env.html — "a smart [Babel.js] preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s)"

-I've also come across a few articles about User Agent strings and/or their history:
+I've also come across a few articles about User Agent strings and/or their history and/or future:

 * https://en.wikipedia.org/wiki/User_agent#Use_in_HTTP
 * https://webaim.org/blog/user-agent-string-history/